 Sekigahara is on the JR Tokaido Line.
 Coming from either Tokyo or Kyoto, change at Maibara Station.
 Sekigahara Station is 20 minutes along the line toward Ogaki.

 The battle for supremacy that started a feudal dynasty

-Sekgahara plays a pivotol role in Japanese history.
-An epic battle took place on October 21, 1600, between Tokugawa Ieyasu and Toyotomi Hideyori.
+Sekigahara plays a pivotal role in Japanese history.
+An epic battle took place on October 21, 1600, between Tokugawa Ieyasu and Ishida Mitsunari, a loyalist to Hideyoshi Toyotomi who died in 1598.
 Tokugawa's victory allowed him to establish the shogunate and family dynasty that would last until 1868, ending more than 130 years of civil war and uniting east and west Japan.

 Peaceful now, with vestiges of the past

 Today, Sekigahara is a quiet country town nestled in the narrow valley that lent itself so well to military tactics.
 It can be explored on foot, with plaques and exhibits at the encampments of each of the clan armies and an excellent museum with good English-language signage and a well-stocked samurai-themed gift shop.

 Sekigahara War Land has model recreations of the battle, and for the more energetic, the Kuroda and Takenaka base camps atop the surrounding mountains offer a general's-eye view of the battlefield.